 Study 2: Saffron vs. Fluoxetine, from 2005

 This is the study that drew attention.
-An Iranian team directly compared saffron 30 mg per day vs. fluoxetine (Prozac) 20 mg per day in a 6-week double-blind trial, published in the Journal of Ethnopharmacology.
+An Iranian team directly compared saffron 30 mg per day vs. fluoxetine (Prozac) 20 mg per day in a 6-week double-blind trial, published in Journal of Ethnopharmacology.
 The surprising result: No significant difference was found between the two groups.
 Saffron was as effective as the standard SSRI.
 Another trial comparing saffron to fluoxetine for postpartum depression reached a similar conclusion: both groups improved to a similar degree on the HAM-D score, with no significant difference in side effects.

-Study 3: Meta-Analysis of Controlled Trials, from 2018
+Study 3: Meta-analysis of Controlled Trials, from 2018

 A meta-analysis published in Neuropsychiatric Disease and Treatment collected the controlled trials on the subject.
 The results were unequivocal: compared to placebo, saffron showed a large improvement in depressive symptoms, with a standardized mean difference (SMD) of 1.22 in favor of saffron.
-Compared to synthetic antidepressants, the difference was negligible (SMD of only 0.16), meaning saffron was about as effective as the drugs.
+Compared to synthetic antidepressant drugs, the difference was negligible (SMD of only 0.16), meaning saffron was about as effective as the drugs.
 Additional meta-analyses confirmed the picture, with good safety and no serious side effects.

 Study 4: Saffron and Alzheimer's, from 2010

 Here we move from the realm of mood to the realm of cognition.
-In a 16-week double-blind, placebo-controlled trial, published in the Journal of Clinical Pharmacy and Therapeutics, 46 patients with mild to moderate Alzheimer's received 30 mg of saffron per day or a placebo.
+In a 16-week double-blind, placebo-controlled trial, published in Journal of Clinical Pharmacy and Therapeutics, 46 patients with mild to moderate Alzheimer's received 30 mg of saffron per day or placebo.
 The saffron group showed a statistically significant improvement in cognitive function (ADAS-cog test), with a significance value of P=0.04.
-In another 22-week trial, saffron 30 mg was directly compared to the Alzheimer's drug donepezil, and showed similar cognitive efficacy but with fewer side effects, particularly less vomiting.
+In another 22-week trial, saffron 30 mg was directly compared to the Alzheimer's drug donepezil, and showed similar cognitive efficacy but with fewer side effects, mainly less vomiting.

 What About Cognition in Healthy People?